-The Computer profession encompasses an ever-growing number of specializations and career opportunities.
+Computer: Schools and Careers Computer-related profession encompasses a growing number of specializations and career opportunities with each passing year.
 The widespread proliferation of the information technology industry has spawned a huge variety of occupations spanning the areas of product development, design, support, testing, research, and more.
 Individuals with computer-related careers might find themselves in a variety of environments including academia, industry, government, manufacturing, business, and health care organizations.
 Because of the overall growth in technology careers, the Bureau of Labor Statistics (BLS) predicts that job openings for all computer-related occupations could increase by 18 percent from 2012 to 2022.

 Computer Career Education